peterhinch/micropython-epaper/README.md

  3. epdpart.py Low level FAST mode driver for the EPD.
  4. flash.py Low level driver for the flash memory.
  5. panel.py Pin definitions for the display.
- 6. pyfont.py Support for frozen bytecode fonts.
+ 6. pyfont.py Support for frozen persistent bytecode fonts.

 Note that the flash drive will need to be formatted before first use: see the flash.py doc below.